apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

   the once anyway, since there's a fast travel at the top.
 * It's tempting to speed up Blue Hat Guy, but there's an eventual objective to catch him, which would be made more difficult if he's faster.
+* Butt Stallion's celebratory loot showers at the end, in Crest of Fate

 Known Bugs / TODO
 =================